softonic/portainer-endpoint/README.md

 docker stack deploy --compose-file docker-compose.yml portainer
 ```

+Once the stack is deployed and running you can go to the port `9000` on any of your cluster nodes to reach portainer.
+You'll see all the nodes in your cluster are already registered.

+#### Requirements

+- It needs Docker >17.04 because of the version of the stack file.
-In this example I'm using a secret for the portainer password in the endpoints.
+- In this example I'm using a secret for the portainer password in the endpoints.
-Its usage is optional, you can use the environment variable with the password in clear text (not recommended).
+- Its usage is optional, you can use the environment variable with the password in clear text (not recommended).